tochno-st/sudrfscraper/README.md

 SUDRFScraper

+NB:

+sudrf.ru sometimes is blocking requests from foreign IPs.
+So using Russian IP (inside Russia or via proxy server / VPN) is needed.

 DESCRIPTION:

 Among russian independent journalists official aggregator bsr.sudrf.ru known as "Pravosudie" is associated with only one feeling - pain.
 It is script-based, it is slow, it is off half of the time.
-And with all these issues it even often does its primary job badly.

 So solution was as obvious as necessary.
 Just re-do aggregation from the courts websites instead of using script built on our taxes.

-Though there still were no open-code project to do this thing.
-And it is not much of a surprise: there are no crowds aggregating court cases and the task is not as easy as it seemed to me at the start.

 Websites of courts are using different interfaces.
 Some are using scripts, so selenium is needed anyway.
 More important for a user: some courts are with CAPTCHA, though implementation as dumb as possible (basically you need to type one captcha for a whole region).